-Esoteric teachings claim that He Dharmakaya vesture [glorified spiritcompassion" within the reach of the of good and unselfish men.
-His is the only absolutely bloodless religion among all the existing religions : tolerant and liberal, teaching universal compassion and charity, love and self-sacrifice, poverty and contentment with one's lot. whatever it may be.
-No persecutions, and enforcement of faith by fire and sword, have ever disgraced it.
-No thunder-and-lightning-vomiting [Jehovah] god has interfered with its chaste commandments; and if the simple, life left to us by the greatest Man-Reformer ever known, should ever come to be adopted by mankind at large, then indeed an era of bliss and peace would dawn on humanity.
+Esoteric teachings claim that He and enforcement of faith by fire and As the BUDDHA was a Chakravartti sword, have ever disgraced it.
+No (One that turns the Wheel of the Law) thunder-and-lightning-vomiting [Jeho-His body at its cremation could not be vah] god has interfered with its chaste consumed by common fire.
+What hap- commandments ; and if the simple, pens?
+Suddenly a jet of flame burst humane and philosophical code of daily out of the Svastica [cross] on His life left to us by the greatest Manbreast [heart], and reduced His body Reformer ever known, should ever come to be adopted by mankind at Space prevents giving more instan- large, then indeed an era of bliss and peace would dawn on humanity.